 A website can be well designed and pleasing on the eye but hardly ranked at all on Google’s search result pages.

 I cover Google’s quality guidelines to give your website a head start.

-See my post: How to increase page rank
+See my post: How to rank higher on Google

 Quality guidelines for your website

 Google’s basic principles

 Google wants to give its users the best experience, which is why these basic principles for websites are in place:

 - The pages should be primarily for users, not for search engines.
-Help your users, do not write for search engines.
+Help your users – refrain from writing for search engines.

 - Do not deceive your users.